A Machine Learning Tutorial for Operational Meteorology, Part I: Traditional Machine Learning: Machine Learning Application and Discussion

 Another common performance metric for classification tasks is the Area Under the Curve (AUC).
 More specifically the common area metric is associated with the Receiver Operating Characteristics curve (ROC).
 The ROC curve is calculated from the relationship between the Probability of False Detection (POFD) and the Probability of Detection (POD).
 Both POFD and POD parameters are calculated from determining parameters within a contingency table which are the true positives (both the ML prediction and label say thunderstorm), false positives (ML prediction predicts thunderstorm, label has no thunderstorm), false negatives (ML prediction is no thunderstorm, label shows there is a thunderstorm) and true negatives (ML says no thunderstorm, label says no thunderstorm).
 The POFD and POD are defined by

 All of the ML models, except support vector machines (as coded in sklearn), can provide a probabilistic estimation of the classification (e.g., this image is 95$\%$ likely to have lightning in it).
 When calculating the accuracy before, we assumed a threshold of 50$\%$ to designate what the ML prediction was.
 In order to get the ROC curve, the threshold probability is instead varied from 0$\%$ to 100$\%$.
 The resulting ROC curves for all of the ML methods except support vector machines are shown in Fig. \ref{performance_class_simple}a.
-We see that for this simple one feature model, all methods are still very similar and have AUCs near 0.9 (Fig. \ref{performance_class_simple}a), which is generally considered good performance.
+We see that for this simple one feature model, all methods are still very similar and have AUCs near 0.9 (Fig. \ref{performance_class_simple}a), which is generally considered good performance\footnote{No formal peer reviewed journal states this, it is more of a rule of thumb in machine learning practice}.

 An additional method for evaluating the performance of classification method is called a performance diagram \citep[Figure \ref{performance_class_simple}b;][]{Roebber2009}.
 The performance diagram is also calculated from the contingency table, using the POD again for the y-axis, but this time the x-axis is the success ratio (SR) which is defined as